DWashington3/Daily_Practice/README.md

  Saving Files
  - Repository is made up of the files, directory, and git storage
  - Do not delete .git
- - The process of saving invlives staging and committing
+ - The process of saving files staging and committing
   1. Staging = saving a draft
   - git add - add a single file
   - git add . - add all the files and directors in current location
-  2. Comitting = saving file/ update the repo
+  2. Committing = saving file/ update the repo
   - git commit -m " insert comment"

   </p>
 </details>
 <details><summary> MAY 2023 </summary>
-  <p> Still have not got my daily groove yet, but i have made some major break throughs at work.
+  <p> Still have not got my daily groove yet, but i have made some major breakthroughs at work.
 Our team is adopting the agile ceremonies very well.
 The reshaping of how we do grooming has been so much more effective for the team.
 Tomorrow I’m going to try to have a successful sprint planning.
 This time around i will be in a way better place.
-I will have stories that originated from idea day that we can put in order and give me a framework to work  for requirement.
+I will have stories that originated from idea day that we can put in order and give me a framework to work  for requirements.

-In the meantime outside of work i really need to focus on the basics because my skills can be leveraged more.
+In the meantime, outside of work i really need to focus on the basics because my skills can be leveraged more.
 I just have to be confident and right now I don't think the team is confident because i am not so that’s what this whole daily programming thing is all about.

  So i will pick right back up from where i started.

-  - sub directores don't have.git stored
+  - sub directories don't have.git stored
-  - most of the work i did was in data camp, less definitions more application.
+  - most of the work i did was in data camp, less definitions more applications.

-    end of may. ,erp. its been a rough month but i Started diggining into PBI at work.
+    end of may. ,erp. its been a rough month but i Started digging into PBI at work.
 Will be generating reports soon.

   </p>
 </details>